Best Diet for Savannah Monitor

 Savannah Monitor Nutritional Profile

 Every Savannah Monitor has nutritional demands driven by its Large (3-5 ft) build, can be tamed energy, and expected 10-15 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 Larger reptiles like Savannah Monitor need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Savannah Monitor to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Savannah Monitor to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Savannah Monitor